 To sell your clothes via ThredUp, you order a Clean Out Kit (which is basically a big bag that you fill with clothes – which must be on their “accepted brands list”) and they provide free shipping to send it back.

-You can also use their selling service to donate to charity instead of taking the money for yourself and we really like that.
+You can also use their selling service to donate to charity instead of taking the money for yourself.
+Awesome!

 Patagonia Worn Wear | The Big Name Brand’s Other Half

 You’ve probably come across Patagonia’s outdoor wear brand and Worn Wear is their other brand which deals exclusively with secondhand clothing (and adventure gear).
 They sell men’s, women’s and children’s clothing.

 Patagonia’s green credentials cannot be disputed.
 The company has regularly chosen to take the hard road from a business perspective in order to do the right thing by the planet.